kivy/pyjnius/docs/source/android.rst

 This example will show how to start a new Intent.
 Be careful: some Intents require you to setup parts in the `AndroidManifest.xml` and have some actions performed within your Activity.
-This is out of the scope of Pyjnius but we'll show you what the best approach is for playing with it.
+This is out of the scope of PyJNIus but we'll show you what the best approach is for playing with it.

 Using the Python-for-android project, you can access the default